csiebler/csiebler.github.io/content/posts/optimizing-latency-azure-openai.md

 ---
 ## Introduction

 In this post we'll be looking into measuring and optimizing [Azure OpenAI Service](https://azure.microsoft.com/en-us/products/cognitive-services/openai-service) response latency by evaluating the deployed endpoints Azure OpenAI endpoints on a global scale.
 By optimizing latency, we can enable more real-time use cases, as well as maximize throughput for batch workloads.
-Our main goal in this exercise to avoid latency peaks that might show up here and there if any of the regions experiences significant load (noisy neighbors) or if we're running into API rate limits.
+Our main goal in this exercise to reduce latency peaks that might show up here and there if any of the regions experiences significant load (noisy neighbors) or if we're running into API rate limits.

 This can be used to optimize latency for `gpt-35-turbo`, but can also be applied to `gpt-4` model series.

+A word of caution, the solution discussed here won't be perfect and won't be able to avoid latency peaks completely.
+If you want to run latency sensitive use cases on Azure OpenAI where you can't tolerate any peaks, I'd suggest to talk to your Microsoft Sales person regarding the [Provisioned Throughput Model](https://techcommunity.microsoft.com/t5/azure-ai-services-blog/generative-ai-for-developers-exploring-new-tools-and-apis-in/ba-p/3817003#:~:text=Provisioned%20Throughput%20Model&text=It%20provides%20a%20dedicated%20connection,with%20limited%20access%20in%20June.), which offers dedicated Azure OpenAI throughput capacity.

 ## Ideas for optimizing latency